sai2565/ABCIgnite/README.md

 ---

 ## **Error Handling**
-All errors are returned as JSON responses with appropriate HTTP status codes.
+All errors are returned as JSON responses with appropriate HTTP status codes by the error handler middleware.
 - **400 Bad Request:** Validation errors or invalid input data.
 - **500 Internal Server Error:** Unexpected server errors.